M2Team/NanaBox/Documents/ConfigurationReference.md

 Example value: "TestVM"

-### Manufacturer
+### ChipsetInformation

+The chipset information object of virtual machine.

+#### BaseBoardSerialNumber

+The serial number of the baseboard of virtual machine.

+Example value: "QTFCOU0000001"

+#### ChassisSerialNumber

+The serial number of the chassis of virtual machine.

+Example value: "QTFCOU0000001"

+#### ChassisAssetTag

-The manufacturer of the motherboard of virtual machine.
+The asset tag of the chassis of virtual machine.

+Example value: "TestVM"

+#### Manufacturer

+The manufacturer of virtual machine.

 Leave blank to use default vaule: "Microsoft Corporation"

 Example value: "NVIDIA"

+Note: You need Windows Server 2022 or later Host OS.

-### ProductName
+#### ProductName

-The product name of the motherboard of virtual machine.
+The product name of virtual machine.

 Leave blank to use default vaule: "Virtual Machine"

 Example value: "DGX-1"

-### SystemVersion
+Note: You need Windows Server 2022 or later Host OS.

+#### Version

-The version of the motherboard of virtual machine.
+The version of virtual machine.

 Leave blank to use default vaule: "Hyper-V UEFI Release v4.1"

 Example value: "DGX-1 with V100-32 1.0"

+Note: You need Windows Server 2022 or later Host OS.

-### SerialNumber
+#### SerialNumber

-The serial number of the motherboard of virtual machine.
+The serial number of virtual machine.

 Leave blank to use default vaule

 Example value: "QTFCOU0000001"

+Note: You need Windows Server 2022 or later Host OS.

-### Family
+#### Family

-The family of the motherboard of virtual machine.
+The family of virtual machine.

 Leave blank to use default vaule: "Virtual Machine"

+Example value: "Enterprise Server"

+Note: You need Windows Server 2022 or later Host OS.

+#### UUID

+The universally unique identifier of virtual machine.

+Example value: "12345678-abcd-efgh-ijkl-0123456789AB"

+Note: You need Windows Server 2022 or later Host OS.

+#### SKUNumber

+The sku number of virtual machine.

-Example value: "Server"
+Example value: "TestVM"

+Note: You need Windows Server 2022 or later Host OS.

 ### ProcessorCount